 Dealer principals are compensated, to a significant extent, on the basis of the financial performance of the franchised automobile dealership for which they are responsible.
-Our dealer principals participate in an incentive plan that provides for the payment to them of a percentage of the EBITDA or earnings of the dealer principal's franchised automobile dealership.
+Our dealer principals participate in an incentive plan that provides for the payment to them of a percentage of the earnings before interest expense (other than interest expense on floorplan financing), income taxes, depreciation, and amortization ("EBITDA") or earnings of the dealer principal's franchised automobile dealership.
 The compensation of department managers and salespeople is similarly based upon departmental profitability and individual performance, respectively.